 Why are the concerns for the six humanised apes?

-Rosa, the only female orangutan among the six, is known to steal from items at the SORC and “her next victim”.
+Rosa, the only female orangutan among the six, was known to steal from items at the SORC and “her next victim”.
 Through no fault of his own, Ceria has displayed worrying behaviours, including attacking a SORC tourist.
 He has been injured by a pack of dogs near the centre – as was revealed in ‘Meet the Orangutans’, a maleducative 2016 Animal Planet documentary series about the SORC.

 No transparency from the Sabah Wildlife Department

+After sending our third email, in June 2020, the Director of the SWD, Augustine Tuuga, responded that the department was exploring new forest release sites for SORC orangutans and that the SWD acknowledged the importance of carrying out post-release monitoring.
 Mr Tuuga also indicated that the SWD was contemplating building an enclosure to keep some unreleasable orangutans in, instead of confining them to life in cages.
-He, however, did not provide details about the six orangutans stated above.
+He, however, did not explain which orangutans have been deemed unreleasable, nor provide details about Ceria, Rosa, Mowgli, Poogle, Tiger and Sen.

-We continue to demand the SWD to show complete transparency on the management and futures of Ceria, Rosa, Mowgli, Poogle, Tiger and Sen.
+We continue to demand the SWD to show complete transparency on the management and futures of the six apes.

-*A 120,000 hectare protected forest reserve in East Sabah.
+*The Tabin Wildlife Reserve is a 120,000 hectare protected forest reserve in East Sabah.
 It is surrounded by oil palm plantations

 **When rehabilitant orangutans are released into a forest, researchers need to monitor them to ensure that they can adapt and survive, including to forage efficiently.
 During monitoring, vital data is collected.
 Monitoring also enables human intervention if an orangutan is unable to adjust or requires medical attention.
 Therefore, post-release monitoring (PRM) is also crucial for welfare reasons.
 The IUCN recommends PRM be conducted for at least one year.
 Only when an orangutan has consistently proven to adapt and survive independently can the ape’s rehabilitation be considered a success.

-Further reading about the Sepilok Orangutan Rehabilitation Centre:
+See our other posts about the Sepilok Orangutan Rehabilitation Centre: